Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/UI Customisation.md

 ## Application Name Settings
 These settings control the visible application name:
-- `appName` - Defines the visible application name shown in the window name and navbar if navbar is not defined separately
+- `appName` - The visible application name for your instance
-- `homeDescription` - The description displayed on the homepage under the navbar that first greets the user
+- `homeDescription` - The description displayed on the homepage that first greets the user
-- `appNameNavbar` - The app name shown within the navbar for all pages
+- `appNameNavbar` - Used as the browser tab title and as the issuer name shown in authenticator apps for two-factor (TOTP) login.
+Despite its name it is not shown in the navigation bar (which displays the logo), so do not leave it blank if you use TOTP.
+Empty falls back to "Stirling PDF".

 ## Show update notifications
 These settings (in Settings.yml) control system behavior and customization capabilities: